THANK YOU FOR SIGNING UP!

 We start our first meal service at 6:50 with the Express tables (designated with checkered table cloths).
 Those guests have agreed to eat and run – leaving at 7:30 but still be served the full meal including dessert.
 We provide a piece of fruit upstairs for them on their way out.
 Seniors and disabled are invited into the hall first and if they want they can sit at one of the express tables.
 The hall is divided into rows supervised by experienced volunteers in Red Aprons.
 First while some volunteers are serving coffee and tea we start the meal service by offering a bowl of homemade soup (often split pea or lentil).
 Volunteers must serve only one bowl as the soup has to serve the first 220 guests in the hall and then be available for the second seating at 7:40 for 130 guests who have been waiting upstairs.
 They also expect to have a bowl of soup.

-We have learned that our guests are rarely afforded the privileges that many of us taken for granted.
-We encourage our volunteers to answer a request for example for extra bread, butter, hot sauce, hot chocolate, a to-go container, or anything else to answer in the affirmative – “Certainly, let me go see if we have any”.
-In most cases the fulfillment of a simple request is a very positive part of our hospitality effort to serve guests with dignity and compassion.
+We have learned that our guests are rarely afforded the privileges that many of us take for granted.
+We encourage our volunteers to answer a request, for example, for extra bread, butter, hot sauce, hot chocolate, a to-go container, or anything else to answer in the affirmative – “Certainly, let me go see if we have any”.
+In most cases the fulfilment of a simple request is a very positive part of our hospitality effort to serve guests with dignity and compassion.

 Our door staff are among the most visible and contribute the radical hospitality that we strive to provide.
 They mention the menu for the evening, provide coffee, tea and juice and manage the guest flow into our hall.
 Guests are admitted in small groups and shown to seats.
 This same staff provides to-go meals in the garden and fruit and other items to guests as they leave.
 They set the tone for the evening by recognizing our guests as the valued members of our Monday Night Hospitality experience that they are!
 Our guests are the reason for our service and we are grateful to them for our chance to provide some of their needs in a compassionate way.
 Limited positions on the door staff are available.